 - Review the Course Guide to help you plan.
 Meet with your adviser.

 - Complete and Submit your Portfolio - Demonstrate that you are proficient in the Pennsylvania Instructional Technologists Specialist standards.
 This is typically done through the completion of 24 credits.
-Click here for Portfolio Guidelines.
-Read specifically Chapter 2 "Instructional Technology Specialist Certification Portfolio."
+Our Portfolio Guidelines delineate content needed; specifically Chapter 5 "Instructional Technology Specialist Certification Portfolio."